 Meat, Poultry, and Fish. – 2 servings

 This food group is the main contributor of protein to our diet.
-Generally meat is 20-25 percent protein with variable percentages of fat depending on the cut of meat.
+Meat is an excellent source of high quality protein with variable percentages of fat depending on the cut of meat.
 Poultry does not differ between the varieties available, as much as other meats.
 All types of foul give approximately the same nutritional contributions in our diet.
-Fish and sea food do not differ that much from the other meat group, except there is less fat content in most fish than in beef.
+Fish and seafood do not differ that much from the other meat group, except there is less fat content in most fish than in beef.
 Eggs tend to be easily digested and the proteins are about 98 percent absorbed.
-An average egg contains about 13 percent protein and about 12 percent fat.
+An average egg contains about 35% protein and 63% fat.

 *Notice that with eight servings coming from grain products and fruits and vegetables, allows for most of the increased calorie intake to come from carbohydrates.

 #7.
 Eat larger portions at each of your meals and add high calorie snacks during the day.
 Snacking on a big handful of nuts (almonds, cashews, walnuts) 3-4 times during the day can easily add 600-800 extra calories to your diet.
 You need to eat big to get big so make sure you include high calorie “clean” foods to your diet.
 Skip the junk food and focus on nutrient dense sources.

 #8.
 Include healthy fats into your diet.
 Fat contains 9 calories per gram (compared to 4 calories per gram for protein and carbs), so it’s easier to increase your daily calorie intake by implementing healthy fat sources.
 Try adding 2-3 tablespoons of olive oil or coconut oil when cooking your meals to kick up the calories.
 You can also add avocados to your meals and peanut butter or almond butter to your protein smoothies to get those calories up.